-Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas.
-The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.
+The Staff and Governors of Shoreham Village Primary School are committed to meeting the needs of all of the pupils and it is our intention that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas.
+The focus of our Pupil Premium Strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.
+We offer all pupils a rich, broad curriculum diet that increases their cultural capital and provides a wealth of experiences and opportunities that they enjoy and that help to prepare them for the next stage of their education.